Nimafalaki/Nimafalaki/README.md

 ### Hi there 👋

- - An electrical student interested in coding with python and machine learning 😃
+ - An electrical student with an interest in programming, and interested in the fields of machine learning and artificial intelligence. 😃

 <!--
 **Nimafalaki/Nimafalaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.